Kelly Faris

-Kelly Elizabeth Faris (born January 16, 1991) is an American former basketball player.
+Kelly Elizabeth Faris (born January 16, 1991) is an American former basketball player who currently serves as an assistant coach for the Chicago Sky of the Women's National Basketball Association (WNBA).
 Faris played shooting guard for the Connecticut women's basketball team, and won two national championships in 2010 and 2013.
 She was on a post-season championship team for five consecutive seasons, including four consecutive high school state championships and two NCAA championship.
 She was drafted 11th overall by the Connecticut Sun in the 2013 WNBA draft.

 Early life

 Faris is daughter of Bob and Connie Faris.
 Faris has two older sisters Kristi and Kimmi and one older brother Patrick (Fizzle).
 She played on the Indiana's Finest AAU team which won the National Championship in 2003 for the 11U division (players age 11 and under).

 High school career

 Faris played basketball at Heritage Christian high school in Indianapolis, Indiana, where the Eagles had an amazing combined record of 108–8.
 Faris helped lead the high school to four consecutive IHSAA Class 2A state championships.
 This accomplishment earned the team a congratulatory resolution from the General Assembly of the State of Indiana.
 The team was 12–12 in the season before Faris arrived at Heritage Christian.
 During her junior year, Faris achieved a quadruple-double vs Harding High School Hawks on November 24, 2007, Faris scored 14 points, had 10 rebounds, 10 assists and 10 steals and was named MVP of the 2008 state tournament.
 Faris finished her career as Heritage's High School's all-time leader in rebounds (1,015), assists (526), blocks (108) and steals (493) ranks second among the school's all-time scoring leaders (1,426 points).
 Faris was named to the all-state first team in 2007, 2008, and 2009.

 In addition to basketball, she also participated in volleyball and track, lettering in both sports, and earning all-state honors in volleyball for both 2007 and 2008.
 She also won national honors in 2007, being named to the 2007 AAU Junior National Volleyball Championships All-American team.
 She was also an excellent student, earning High Academic Honors as a senior, and being a member of National Honors Society.
 Faris was selected as a McDonald's All-American.
 She participated in the McDonald's All-Star game with four points, seven rebounds, three assists, three steals and two blocked shots while playing for the East Team in the 2009 game.